Get 50% Discount Offer 26 Days

 • Error: File exists: This occurs when you try to create a directory that already exists.
 To check existing directories, use the ls command.

-• Error: Permission denied: If you receive this error, your user may not have the necessary permissions to create a directory in the specified location.
-To resolve this, switch to a user with elevated rights or use sudo:
+• Error: Permission denied: If you see this error, it likely means you don’t have the correct permissions to create a folder in that location.
+To fix it, switch to a user with higher privileges or try using `sudo`:

 sudo mkdir /restricted_directory